tomas-abrahamsson/gpb/README.md

      - import of well-known types
      - Callback functions can be specified for automatically translating google.protobuf.Any messages
+   - groups

    gpb reads but ignores or throws away:
    - options other than 'packed' or 'default'
    - custom options

    gpb does not support:
-   - groups
    - aggregate custom options introduced in protobuf 2.4.0
    - rpc
    - proto3 JSON mapping

 *  Characteristics of gpb:
-   - Skipping over unknown message fields, when decoding, is supported
+   - Skipping over unknown message fields or groups, when decoding, is supported
    - Merging of messages, also recursive merging, is supported
    - Gpb can optionally generate code for verification of values during encoding this makes it easy to catch e.g integers out of range,